FAQ – General Public

 Face coverings must be worn by people participating in ceremonies, rites, and services (i.e. bride and groom, bridal party, God parents, etc.).

-Yes, face coverings are required in common areas of multi-unit dwellings (condominiums and/or apartment buildings).
+Yes.
+Anyone in the common area of a multi-unit dwelling (condominiums and/or apartment buildings) must wear a face covering.
 This includes: laundry room, mail room, parking garages, stairwells, hallways, elevators, and other similar spaces.
-Face coverings in these spaces are required by tenants, staff, custodians, contractors, caretakers, and anyone attending a social gathering in common area of the building.
+Face coverings in these spaces are required by tenants, staff, custodians, contractors, and caretakers.

 A person will be exempt from wearing a face covering if they: